Morata scores twice as Ronaldo-less Juventus tops Dynamo 2-0 - WHIZ News

 KYIV, Ukraine (AP) — No Cristiano Ronaldo, no problem for Juventus as Álvaro Morata scored twice to help the Bianconeri win 2-0 at Dynamo Kyiv in their opening Champions League match on Tuesday.

-Ronaldo was out of the match after testing positive for the coronavirus last week.
-Juventus midfielder Weston McKennie also had the virus.
+Ronaldo was ruled out after testing positive for the coronavirus last week but Morata marked his return to Juventus by netting twice in the second half.

+“Playing in the Champions League with this shirt is a great emotion,” said Morata, who rejoined Juventus on loan from Atlético Madrid last month.
+“We want to get right to the end and we’re fighting for this.

+“It was important to win against a team that can give you problems, because they are fast and very young.”

 Barcelona was playing later against Ferencváros in the other Group G match.

+“Maybe in the end we deserved to score one goal but in general Juve were better and their win was fair,” Dynamo coach Mircea Lucescu said.
+“Now we have to focus on our next league game and visit at Ferencváros.

+“Juventus and Barcelona are teams of higher level.
+We need to gain experience, it’s important for our young players.
+Our organization of play tonight gives me hope for a good future of this squad.”

 The coronavirus pandemic meant most of the Champions League matches were being played without fans, or only a limited amount.
-But there were around 20,000 spectators allowed into the match in Kyiv.
+But there were 14,850 spectators allowed into the match in Kyiv.

+Juventus midfielder Weston McKennie was also out after testing positive for COVID-19.

 It was new Juventus coach Andrea Pirlo’s first Champions League match in charge.